ABOUT ANDREW & KEN

 Experience to Understand Every Bristol Family

-I am hard-working, family-oriented and dedicated to using my experiences to represent the residents of Bristol in the State House of Representatives.
+I am hard-working, family-oriented and dedicated to using my experiences to represent the residents of Bristol’s First District on the City Council.
 With a background in retail and manufacturing management along with my experience in the community as a local Realtor, I understand the needs of the people and will strive to balance what’s in the best interest of all.
 I currently serve on the Economic and Community Development Board for the City of Bristol since being appointed in December 2019.

-I attended Bristol Public Schools and am currently attending Post University to complete my Bachelor’s degree in Human Resource Management.
+I attended Bristol Public Schools, received my Bachelor’s degree in Human Resource Management from Post University and I am currently attending Quinnipiac University for my Masters of Business Administration.
 I understand the challenges of working full-time, raising a family and pursuing a degree.

-My goal in becoming the 77th District Representative is to bring forward the concerns of the community, support local government and bring a fresh perspective that aligns with the best interests of all constituents in the City of Bristol all while taking a bipartisan stance on issues.
+My goal in becoming a City Councilor is to bring forward the concerns of the community, support local government and bring a fresh perspective that aligns with the best interests of all constituents in the City of Bristol, all while taking a bipartisan stance on issues.

 Equality Meets Opportunity

 I believe in human dignity, that every person has the same rights for happiness and opportunity that everyone else does—regardless of religion, gender, sexual orientation, or race.
 WE, THE PEOPLE, have certain unalienable rights.
 That means all people.